Stability of the Theta Method for Systems with Multiple Time-Delayed Variables: Numerical Stability Analysis

 We quantify the numerical deformation introduced by the Theta method to the power system dynamics by comparing the eigenvalues of \eqref{eq:theta:FG_pencil} with those of \eqref{eq:ddae_pencil}.
 In this regard, note that the eigenvalues of \eqref{eq:theta:FG_pencil} lie in the \textit{z}-domain whereas those of \eqref{eq:lin:ddae} in the \textit{s}-domain.
 Thus, to make the results comparable, we transform the roots of \eqref{eq:theta:FG_pencil} to the \textit{s}-domain, through the logarithmic transformation:

 where $\hat{s}$ and $\hat{z}$ represent the deformed eigenvalues in the \textit{s}-domain and \textit{z}-domain respectively.
-The approach above is based on \ac{sssa} and its results are in principle valid only around equilibria.
-Nevertheless, the structure and stiffness of power systems as well as the properties of \ac{tdi} methods are features that tend to be robust with respect to the operating condition, and thus the results provide a tentative yet accurate estimate of numerical deformation also for varying operating conditions.
-Similar considerations can be found in the literature, e.g., see \cite{tzounas2022tdistab, book:chow:13, arriaga:82_2}.
+Numerical instability is identified when a deformed eigenvalue $\hat{s}$ lies in the positive half of the complex plane, while the real parts of all finite eigenvalues of \eqref{eq:lin:ddae} remain negative.
+The approach above is based on \ac{sssa} and hence the results are in principle valid only in a neighborhood around equilibria.
+Nevertheless, when numerical instability is predicted, it is guaranteed to occur, as instability observed for small disturbances inherently implies instability under larger disturbances as well.
+Moreover, the structure and stiffness of power systems as well as the properties of \ac{tdi} methods are features that tend to be robust with respect to the operating condition, and thus the results provide a tentative yet accurate estimate of numerical deformation also for varying operating conditions.
+Similar considerations can be found in the literature, e.g.,~see \cite{tzounas2022tdistab, book:chow:13, arriaga:82_2}.